faanross/faanross.github.io/content/posts/post-1.md

 I will interject with theory when and where necessary, as well as provide extensive references in each associated section.
 If something is unclear I encourage you to take a sojourn in the spirit of returning with an improved understanding of our topic at hand.

 {{< figure src="/img/brentleave.gif" title="" class="custom-figure" >}}

+As mentioned in the opening line - this is the first course in an ongoing series I have intentionally labelled ***always-evolving***.
+By this I mean perpetual evolution both as it relates to our approach, as well as our setup.
+Our approach - the specific tools and techniques we employ - will not only diversify in upcoming courses, but indeed we'll also get to gain a deeper sense of mastery of all the core threat hunting tools.
+And we'll continue to add to our virtualized setup, meaning in each subsequent course we'll spend some time in the beginning to fine tune our network with the goal of becoming increasingly representative of "real-world" situations.

+All to say: I see this whole series of courses on threat hunting as a journey where you and I will learn together.
+As we get better, it's natural that we not only feel able to handle more complexity - but indeed we'll desire to do so.
+I'm going to do my best to progressively structure it in such a manner as to optimize the relationship between our skill and the challenge on offer.

+But for now, since this is our first course, we'll begin our journey at the start.

+{{< figure src="/img/begins.gif" title="" class="custom-figure" >}}

 Threat Hunting is not typically seen as an "entry-level" cybersecurity discipline, probably because in a certain sense it is a layer of abstraction woven from other, more "fundamental", layers of abstraction.
 I have however `created this course specifically with the beginner in mind`.
 What that practically entails is that I do my best to not indulge in pedantry while providing sufficient information so that you can follow along not only with what we are doing, but crucially, ***why we are doing it***.